leightenore/bamazon/README.md

 ## Description

-Bamazon is a CLI application built with node.js.
+Bamazon is a command line interface application built with node.js.
 The app presents the user with items available for "purchase".
 The item id numbers and prices are pulled from a mySQL database.
 This app utilizes the "inquirer" and "mysql" npm packages.

 ### User Guide